Case Study · Engineering Recipe

 Running my own SA-registered company since 2001 means I also see software from the business-owner side.
 Scopes, quotes, deadlines, support tickets, cash flow, and content that has to actually drive enquiries rather than just sound clever.
 That is the side of the work off-the-shelf AI tools cannot help with, because they were not designed against it.

 Three years of building with AI systems day-to-day, watching them produce confident output that turns out to be wrong.
 The strengths and failure modes of large language models are concrete to me, not theoretical.
 That is why these pipelines have eval gates, source-of-truth handling, and governance rules.
-The apps were built for my own business first.
-They produced the result documented above.
-Applying the same systems for clients was the obvious next step.
+The apps were built for my own business first, then opened to client engagements once the pipelines and governance held up across multiple production runs.

 The honest disclaimers

-There is also no guaranteed-ranking promise.
+There is no guaranteed-ranking promise.
 Nobody can responsibly make one.
-The defensible claim is that a recipe that already produced a first-page Cape Town result, applied with judgement, is more likely to produce a result than generic AI content that has never ranked anything.
+The defensible claim is that an engineered recipe with governance gates, proper entity signals, and a real supporting cluster — applied with judgement — is more likely to produce a result than generic AI content with none of those properties.

 If you want this applied to your business

 The toolbox is private.
-Engagements are scoped one ranking goal at a time.
+Engagements are scoped one outcome at a time.
 Fit is decided in a consultation.
-If you want to talk through what your page should be ranking for (in Google or in LLM answers), book the consultation.
+If you want to talk through what your page should be doing for your business (in search results or in LLM answers), book the consultation.

 I review every enquiry personally.
 I do not take every project.
 I will tell you on the call if it is not a fit.